Layered Chocolate Pudding Dessert

 - 2. In a small bowl, beat cream cheese and confectioners' sugar until smooth; fold in 1/2 cup whipped topping.
 Spread over crust.

 - 3. In a small bowl, whisk milk and pudding mix for 2 minutes.
-Let stand for 2 minutes or until soft-set.
+Let stand until soft-set, about 2 minutes.
 Spread over cream cheese mixture.
 Spread with remaining whipped topping.
 Chill until serving.
-Yield: 2 servings.